 Why?
 Because people are going to do what they are going to do, and we can’t control other people’s behaviors or interpretations.

 You’re also choosing your experience of other people.

 If your co-workers accuse you of not being a team player, if your mother-in-law monitors every move you make, if you make a joke and people don’t like you for it–you get to choose an experience of them as “bad” people–or you get to choose something else.

 A few options to consider: Perhaps they are…people who have a limited perspective that might change if they had a fuller picture?
 People who need a heart-to-heart with you?
 People who just need to be left alone with their opinions of you, because life is short and sometimes, it’s okay to just let people not like you if that’s what they want to do?
 People who are in choice around forgiveness?
 People who don’t have the tools to use open communication because they’ve never been taught?
 People who are dealing with untold stress that you don’t know about, and they’re not acting the way they’d normally act, otherwise?

 Choosing powerfully is not about self-righteousness.
 Setting boundaries is not about rigidity.
 I’m not suggesting that anyone sticks their nose in the air and says, “Fine, they just get to think what they think, I’m so much better, I choose more powerfully than they do!”

-It’s not a retaliatory flipping of the bird to compensate for a lifetime of hoping that if you just do it right, you’ll be liked.
+You’re not suddenly flipping them the bird to compensate for a lifetime of people-pleasing.

 This is about having boundaries–drawing a line in the sand and saying, “Beyond here I will not go” (I won’t be beating myself any longer to hope to meet your approval, nor will I avoid taking responsibility for my own integrity), and “beyond here you cannot come” (I won’t take on your stuff–you get to choose the experience you want to have of me–nor will I avoid taking responsibility for my own integrity).